SWAuk/website/README.md

 cp .env.example .env
 ```

-#### Install required libraries
+#### Install required libraries and things

 [`composer`](https://getcomposer.org/) is a dependency manager for PHP.
 Use it to install the PHP libraries needed for test, development and production.
 As docker is already required, the easiest way to use `composer` to install the required libs is via the official [docker image](https://hub.docker.com/_/composer).

+This step:

+* Downloads various PHP packages for our component.
+* Downloads the Template that the SWA site uses.
+* Downloads various images and logos.

 **On Linux (or Git Bash for Windows) run:**

 ```sh